Infrared Communication

 Physical Layer

-At the physical layer, infrared communication is handled by turning the infrared LED in each cartridge on and off for a fixed period of time.
+At the physical layer, the sender sends data by turning the infrared LED in its cartridge on and off for a fixed period of time.
 There seem to be three different pulse lengths:

 - 10 units (~75μs?): zero bit